lyteword/kjv/matthew/chapter-8.md

 <sup>19</sup> And a certain scribe came, and said unto him, Master, I will follow thee whithersoever thou goest.

-<sup>20</sup> And Jesus saith unto him, The foxes have holes , and the birds of the air *have* nests ; but the Son of man hath not where to lay *his* head .
+<sup>20</sup> And Jesus saith unto him, The foxes have holes, and the birds of the air *have* nests; but the Son of man hath not where to lay *his* head.

 <sup>21</sup> And another of his disciples said unto him, Lord, suffer me first to go and bury my father.

-<sup>22</sup> But Jesus said unto him, Follow me ; and let the dead bury their dead .
+<sup>22</sup> But Jesus said unto him, Follow me; and let the dead bury their dead.

 <sup>23</sup> ¶ And when he was entered into a ship, his disciples followed him.